Elizabeth-Akinyi-O/AirBnB_clone_v2/README.md

-Learning Objectives:

-- What is Unit testing and how to implement it in a large project
-- What is *args and how to use it
-- What is **kwargs and how to use it
-- How to handle named arguments in a function
-- How to create a MySQL database
-- How to create a MySQL user and grant it privileges
-- What ORM means
-- How to map a Python Class to a MySQL table
-- How to handle 2 different storage engines with the same codebase
-- How to use environment variables

-AirBnB clone - Deploy static
-- What is Fabric
-- How to deploy code to a server easily
-- What is a tgz archive
-- How to execute Fabric command locally
-- How to execute Fabric command remotely
-- How to transfer files with Fabric
-- How to manage Nginx configuration
-- What is the difference between root and alias in a Nginx configuration

 <center> <h1>HBNB - The Console</h1> </center>

 This repository contains the initial stage of a student project to build a clone of the AirBnB website.
 This stage implements a backend interface, or console, to manage program data.
 Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
 Using a system of JSON serialization/deserialization, storage is persistent between sessions.